What a Landlord Uses Your Rent Payment For

 Does the Law Have Specific Requirements for What a Landlord Must Pay For?

-In general, landlord tenant law does not have specific requirements for how a landlord must use the rent he or she receives from a tenant.
-However, the landlord does have certain responsibilities under landlord tenant law.
+In general, landlord-tenant law does not have specific requirements for how a landlord must use the rent he or she receives from a tenant.
+However, the landlord does have certain responsibilities under landlord-tenant.
 These include financial obligations and maintenance obligations such as: